userlerueda/LTRCLD-1451/LAB_GUIDE.md

 ## Openstack installation
 * Openstack installation is not included in this session to make efficient use of time.
 * If installation is successful, there is not much to learn.
 If not successful, there won't be enough time within this session to troubleshoot.
+* For this lab, we used Packstack installer on CentOS7.4.
+This is a multi-node installation, with one Controller

 ---